lucasart/c-chess-cli/README.md

 ## c-chess-cli

-c-chess-cli is a command line interface for UCI chess engines written in C.
+c-chess-cli is a command line interface for UCI chess engines written in C, for POSIX systems.

 ## How to compile ?